fsantanna/dceu/doc/manual.md

 Ceu is inspired by [Esterel][4] and [Lua][5].

-Follows an extended list of functionalities:
+Follows an extended list of functionalities in Ceu:

 - Dynamic typing
 - Statements as expressions